Types of application development

 Finally, the Australian Cyber Security Centre (ACSC) encourages security researchers, customers and members of the public to responsibility report security vulnerabilities directly with organisations, vendors and service providers.
 However, the ACSC recognises that this is not always practical, initial attempts at communication may be unsuccessful or the person making the report may not wish to do so directly.
 In such cases, security vulnerabilities can be reported to the ACSC as an independent coordinator.

 Security Control: 1616; Revision: 0; Updated: Aug-20; Applicability: O, P, S, TS

 A vulnerability disclosure program is implemented to assist with the secure development and maintenance of products and services.

-An example of a secure development life cycle model, known as the Trustworthy Computing Security Development Lifecycle, is available at https://docs.microsoft.com/en-au/previous-versions/ms995349(v=msdn.10).
+Further information on a secure development life cycle model, known as The Trustworthy Computing Security Development Lifecycle, is available from Microsoft.

 Further information on implementing a vulnerability disclosure program can be found in:

 - Google’s Starting a Vulnerability Disclosure Program

 - European Union Agency for Cybersecurity’s Good Practice Guide on Vulnerability Disclosure